-In 1984 Dick took his family to the Los Angeles Olympics and had a number of his photographs published by several news agencies.
-It was at this point, that his passion for photography turned from a hobby to a profession and ultimately to a second career.
-In 2001, Dick retired from Bristol-Myers Squibb and established his sports photography gallery and business, Gold Medal Impressions, Inc. which is now the largest sports photography gallery in the country.
+In 1984, Dick took his family and camera to the Los Angeles Olympics and had a number of his photographs published by several news agencies.
+It was at this point that his passion for photography turned from a hobby to a profession and ultimately to a second career.
+In 2001, Dick retired from Bristol-Myers Squibb and established his sports photography gallery and business, Gold Medal Impressions, Inc., which is now the largest sports photography gallery in the U.S. In 2018, Dick moved his gallery to a new location( 196 Princeton- Hightstown Road, Building 2A) to better accommodate his growing sports photography collection.
 Dick has been able to marry his love of sports with his passion for photography.

-Over the past 35 years, Dick has captured thousands of award winning images at the past 12 Super Bowls, World Series, Stanley Cup Finals, NBA Championships, and Olympic Games.
-Many of these once-in-a lifetime photographs have appeared in Sports Illustrated, USA Today, Parade Magazine, and The Associated Press, which placed them in newspapers and publications around the world.
+Over the past 35 years, Dick has captured thousands of award-winning images at 12-14 Super Bowls, World Series, Stanley Cup Finals, NBA Championships, and Olympic games.
+His major objective is to capture Iconic images, selling them as limited editions of collectible works of art.
+Many of these once-in-a-lifetime photographs have appeared in Sports Illustrated, USA Today, Parade Magazine through the Associated Press and Zuma Press which placed them in newspapers, and publications around the world.

 What is most remarkable about Dick’s photos are that they have all been shot from the stands.
 While a lot could be said about Dick Druckman, his pictures speak for themselves.